 IEP decisions regarding LRE are based on student need, not school programming.
-All Chicago Public Schools must implement IEPs across the LRE continuum for LRE 1, 2, and 3 settings, but they may not be able to implement IEPs that require ODLSS school assignment,41 for settings such as cluster programs, home/hospital, separate day school, or residential placements.
+All Chicago Public Schools must implement IEPs across the LRE continuum for LRE 1, 2, and 3 settings, but they may not be able to implement IEPs that require ODLSS School Assignment, for settings such as cluster programs, Home/Hospital, Separate Day School, or Residential.